puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 [legal_notice_text_larry]: ./images/quick/legal_notice_larry.png
 [legal_notice_text_values]: ./images/quick/legal_notice_values.png

-1. **On the console,** use the "Add classes" button to choose the `critical_policy` class from the list and make it available, just as in the [previous example](./quick_start.html#using-modules-in-the-console).
+1. **On the console,** use the "Add classes" button to choose the `critical_policy` class from the list, and then click the "Add selected classes" button to make it available, just as in the [previous example](./quick_start.html#using-modules-in-the-console).
 You may need to wait a moment or two for the class to show up in the list.
+2. Add the `critical_policy` class to your Wiindows agent node.

-2. **On the Windows agent node,** manually set the data values of `legalnoticecaption` and `legalnoticetext` to some other values.
+3. **On the Windows agent node,** manually set the data values of `legalnoticecaption` and `legalnoticetext` to some other values.
 For example, set `legalnoticecaption` to "Larry's Computer" and set `legalnoticetext` to "This is Larry's computer."

   ![Legal notice text larry][legal_notice_text_larry]

-3. **Run puppet agent on your Windows agent node.** You can do this by
+4. **Run puppet agent on your Windows agent node.** You can do this by
     * Doing nothing and waiting 30 minutes
     * Using live management to run the "runonce" action on the agent node
     * Triggering a manual run on the node, with either `puppet agent --test` or the Windows "Run Puppet Agent" Start menu item

-4. **On the Windows agent node,** refresh the registry and note that the values of `legalnoticecaption` and `legalnoticetext` have been returned to the values specified in your `critical_policy` manifest.
+5. **On the Windows agent node,** refresh the registry and note that the values of `legalnoticecaption` and `legalnoticetext` have been returned to the values specified in your `critical_policy` manifest.

   ![Legal notice text original value][legal_notice_text_values]

 If you reboot your Windows machine, you will see the legal caption and text before you log in again.